Mary of Egypt: Gallery

+The last communion of Mary of Egypt on the capital of a transverse arch dated to mid-12th century, from the collection of the Unterlinden Museum.

+Fresco dated to 12-13th-century in the crypt of Taranto Cathedral, Apulia, Italy.

-Fresco The Hermit Zosimus Giving a Cloak to Magdalene (1320s) by Giotto in the Magdalene Chapel in the Lower Basilica of Saint Francis of Assisi.
+The Hermit Zosimus Giving a Cloak to Magdalene (1320s) by Giotto in the Magdalene Chapel in the Lower Basilica of Saint Francis of Assisi.
 Although the title and chapel are dedicated to Mary Magdalene, the story of Zosimus giving his cloak is from the hagiography of Mary of Egypt.

-Marie of Egypt (Saint-Germain l'Auxerrois).